prikhi/ksp-automation/README.md

-The future will include launch/abort buttons, more missions, tweakable parameters for missions, global automation(like automatically staging whenever fuel in stage is depleted).
+The future will include launch/abort buttons, more missions, tweakable parameters for missions, global automation(like automatically staging whenever fuel in stage is depleted, collecting science when possible).

 Eventually this could be expanded into a "Mission Builder" where you can select a vessel & tweak/assemble a list of tasks into larger missions.
 Something that